GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code CFC6-4581

 To grant access to the server, please log into https://github.com/login/device and use code 5FBB-3D35

+To grant access to the server, please log into https://github.com/login/device and use code 9CDC-1E6A